One of the marvelous things about modern witchcraft is its rich use of symbols.

 The Meaning of the Pentagram

 Unlock the power of the pentagram with this simple charm for personal protection.
-It’s great as a travel amulet, or when facing a challenging day!
+You may have heard the word “pentacle” before.
+A pentacle is the name for a charm or talisman upon which a pentagram has been drawn or etched.
+Many Wiccans use pentacles as travel amulets, or when facing a challenging day!

 Gather a small square of aluminum foil and a pinch of salt.